Prosp3r/pexservice/README.md

 Using the fibonacci sequence challenge as example workload, pex service will carry out thousands of calculations, persists or store the results as it goes and in the case of a crash, recover, and start from where it stoped.

-* This API has five end points
+This API has five end points.
+I've describe what each endpoint does in the table below.

 <table>
         <tr> <td> End Point </td><td> Function </td></tr>